VelislavKarastoychev/euriklis-validator/README.md

     .on(false, () => console.log('Not')) // yes
 ```

-- method is_array():
+- method <em>is_array()</em>:
  checks if the value of the current validator instance is array.
-- method is_object():  checks if the value property of the current validator instance is object or not.
+- method <em>is_object()</em>:  checks if the value property of the current validator instance is object or not.
-- method is_function(): checks if the validator property of the current validator instance is a javascript function type or not.
+- method <em>is_function()</em>: checks if the validator property of the current validator instance is a javascript function type or not.
-- method is_date(): checks if the current validator instance is a date or not.
+- method <em>is_date()</em>: checks if the current validator instance is a date or not.
-- method is_empty(): This method works when the type of the value property of the current validator instance is of null, array, string or object type and checks if these variables are empty of not.
+- method <em>is_empty()</em>: This method works when the type of the value property of the current validator instance is of null, array, string or object type and checks if these variables are empty of not.
-- method is_integer(): this method checks if the value of the current validator instance is number that is integer or not.
+- method <em>is_integer()</em>: this method checks if the value of the current validator instance is number that is integer or not.
-- method is_float() : checks if the value of the current validator instance is a floating point number or not.
+- method <em>is_float()</em> : checks if the value of the current validator instance is a floating point number or not.
-- method is_number_array() : check if all elements of an array type variable are numbers.
+- method <em>is_number_array()</em> : check if all elements of an array type variable are numbers.
-- method is_string_array(): checks if all items of an array type variable are of string type.
+- method <em>is_string_array()</em>: checks if all items of an array type variable are of string type.
--method is_boolean(): a method that checks if the value property of the current validator instance is a boolean variable or not.
+-method <em>is_boolean()</em>: a method that checks if the value property of the current validator instance is a boolean variable or not.
-- method is_undefined() - checks if a variable  is undefined.
+- method <em>is_undefined()</em> - checks if a variable  is undefined.
 If the value is equal to null the method returns false.
 To avoid this confusion you have to combine this expression with the is_same method, i.e.

 ```js
 let a = null
 new validator(a).is_undefined().or().is_same(null)
 ```
-- method is_same(parameter): checks if the value property of the current validator instance is equals to the type and value of the parameter argument of the method.
+- method <em>is_same(parameter)</em>: checks if the value property of the current validator instance is equals to the type and value of the parameter argument of the method.
 Note that if the value of the parameter is object of array or  string, then the method will compare the values of every property or item and will return true if the value property of the current validator instance is equal to the parameter.
 For example:
 ```js
 let a = 11, b = [1, 2, 3], c = 'same',
     d = {is_same : 'is a validator method'}